 Three hours lecture, three hours laboratory.

-Prerequisite: 8 credits of Biology and 8 credits of Chemistry, or permission of instructor
+Prerequisite: A grade of "C" or better in eight credits of Biology and eight credits of Chemistry, or permission of instructor

 Designed to provide Biology majors with an understanding of important pollution problems facing society, and to provide the student with practical experience in environmental sampling and analysis.